-I did manage to survive the encounter and haven’t had it happen again! but when my sister- and brother-in-law offered to give us a newer, high-efficiency, front-loading washing machine, we were thrilled.
+I did manage to survive the encounter and haven’t had it happen again!
+But when my sister- and brother-in-law offered to give us a newer, high-efficiency, front-loading washing machine, we were thrilled.
 There are many reasons to use a front-load machine, but for me, I think my favorite thing is a pretty much non-existent chance of accidentally grabbing a dead mouse from inside it!
 Plus they use less water.

 So here are a few tips for cleaning a front-load washer and keeping it fresh: